linwang6/CAML/README.md

-The format of the cell markers files should be like this:
+And the format of the cell markers file should be like this:

     PBMC data:
     Monocytes:"CD14";"FCGR1A";"CD68"